sdbip/Segerfeldt.EventStore/README.md

 If the stored version number is different from what was read at reconstitution, the state has changed during the execution of this action.
 Since a different state can potentially affect the outcome of this action, all the current changes are to be considered invalid and publishing them is not allowed.
 Our only choices are to either abort the operation entirely or perform the action again.
 If we choose to repeat the action, we must discard the current, invalid state information, and reconstitute the entity from its new state.
 Then we can perform the action on this state, and try to publish those changes.

+## Type Checking

+Every entity in the system has a `Type` property.
+The `Type` property indicates what specific `EntityType` the entity has.
+The `EntityType` name should uniquely identify the class that implements this particular type of entity.
+(This is however not enforced.)
+When the first version (0) of an entity is added to the system, a row is added to the `Entities` table (see [the Tables Section](#tables) below).
+That row will include the name of the `EntityType` in the `type` column.
+When the entity is reconstituted by the `EventStore` that stored `type` is checked against the expected `EntityType`.
+If the values do not match, the `EntityStore` will return `null`.

+Do not use `nameof(MyEntity)`, `entity.GetType().Name` or any other reference to the actual class name.
+The name of the `EntityType` must never change, even if the relevant class is renamed.
+The name needs to always match the `type` column for already added entities.
+If the `EntityType` is changed, those entities can never be reconstituted (or worse: they may be reconstituted as instances of the wrong class).

 ## Tables

 State is stored in a relational database with built-in support for MS SQL Server, SQLite and PostgreSQL.
 Note that table names are never quoted in the SQL scripts, and, because reasons, PostgreSQL converts unquoted names to lowercase.
 That is however the only difference you will see.